chendrizzy/squeaky-clean/README.md

 ## Features

-- **Smart Detection**: Automatically detects installed development tools and their cache locations
+- **🎯 Smart Detection**: Automatically detects installed development tools and their cache locations
-- **Interactive Wizard**: CLI interface with progress bars and colored output
+- **🎨 Interactive Wizard**: Beautiful CLI interface with progress bars and colored output
-- **Configurable**: Choose exactly which caches to clean and when
+- **🔧 Highly Configurable**: Choose exactly which caches to clean and when
-- **Size Analytics**: See how much space each cache is using before cleaning
+- **📊 Size Analytics**: See how much space each cache is using before cleaning
-- **Safe by Default**: Dry-run mode to preview cache clean queue
+- **🛡️ Safe by Default**: Dry-run mode to preview what will be cleaned (v0.1.0+ defaults to dry-run)
-- **Performance**: Parallel cleaning operations for efficiency
+- **⚡ Performance**: Parallel cleaning operations for maximum speed
-- **Auto-clean Mode**: Schedule automatic cache cleaning based on your preferences
+- **🔄 Auto-clean Mode**: Schedule automatic cache cleaning based on your preferences
-- **Cross-platform**: Works on macOS, Linux, and Windows
+- **📱 Cross-platform**: Works on macOS, Linux, and Windows
+- **🔄 Config Migration**: Automatic migration from legacy to new configuration format
+- **🔌 Plugin Support**: Discover and use community cleaners via npm packages
+- **📋 JSON Output**: Machine-readable output for scripting and automation

 ## 📦 Installation